United Kingdom

 Energy-intensive industries and operators can pay a reduced CCL rate by taking energy efficiency measures and entering into ‘Climate Change Agreements.’
 Under CCAs, the government sets out sector-wide energy efficiency targets.
 The parties to these ‘umbrella’ CCAs are sector associations and the Environment Agency.
 The Environment Agency also enters into ‘underlying’ CCAs with individual operators that contain more specific targets.
 Sector associations manage these underlying CCAs.
 Climate Change Agreements therefore operate as a form of tax relief that encourages sector-wide action to reduce emissions.
 Government analysis showed a reduction in emissions from sectors with CCAs from 2019-21 and found that, in this period, operators tended to overperform against their targets.[8]

 The UK also provides tax relief for climate-friendly goods through ‘enhanced capital allowances.’
 Businesses can claim allowances for equipment such as electric vehicles for up to the full expenditure in the year that the business purchases the equipment.
 The government has also reduced what consumers pay on certain energy-intensive goods, incentivising green products.
+In May 2022, the UK government its intention to reform the capital allowances regime.
+While no concrete changes have been announced, many[9] consider that a reform would significantly incentivise companies to pursue sustainable, green investments.

 Emissions Trading